-Bridget joined the IBSC in March 2016 as our Director of Communications.
+Bridget joined IBSC in March 2016 as our Director of Communications.
 A veteran of the independent school community, Bridget looks forward to focusing on the development of boys around the globe.
-She strives to augment boys’ schools worldwide by sharing valuable, informative resources with member schools through the IBSC website, newsletter, listserv, email, and in person at workshops.
-Please feel free to reach out to Bridget directly at email@example.com to tell stories from your school community or simply to say hello.
-By sharing our stories of success – and sometimes failure on the path to success – we can strengthen our community of schools and better serve the boys who attend them.
+She strives to augment boys’ schools worldwide by sharing valuable, informative resources with member schools through the IBSC website, newsletter, e-lists, email, and in person at conferences and workshops.
+Please contact Bridget directly at firstname.lastname@example.org to tell stories from your school community or simply to say hello.
+By sharing our stories of success — and sometimes failure on the path to success — we can strengthen our community of schools and better serve the boys who attend them.

 Before joining the IBSC team, Bridget worked with the National Association of Independent Schools (NAIS) in multiple capacities over a couple decades.
 Most recently she served as a Senior Writer and Editor, composing and emailing the twice-weekly NAIS Bulletin, and as Associate Editor of the award-winning Independent School magazine.
 She treasures the time she spent communicating with school leaders in person and virtually.
 Bridget also gained vital experience in advancement during her tenure at the Council for Advancement and Support of Education (CASE), where she served as both Online Editor and Marketing Promotions Director.